-All students, faculty, and staff participating in Academy programs and activities in the United States, as well as applicants for employment or admission are subject to this Title IX Procedure.
+All students, faculty, and staff participating in Academy programs and activities in the United States, as well as applicants for employment or admission are subject to this Title IX Grievance Policy and Procedure.

-The Title IX regulations define "sexual harassment" to include three types of misconduct on the basis of sex which jeopardize the equal access to education that Title IX is designed to protect.
-These types of misconduct include: (1) any instance of quid pro quo harassment by an Academy employee; (2) any conduct on the basis of sex that in the view of a reasonable person is so severe and pervasive and objectively offensive that it effectively denies a person equal access to an Academy education program or activity; and (3) any instance of sexual assault, dating violence, domestic violence, or stalking, as those terms are defined below (collectively "Title IX Prohibited Conduct").
+The Title IX regulations prohibit sex discrimination, which includes sexual harassment.
+The regulations define "sexual harassment" to include three types of misconduct on the basis of sex which jeopardize the equal access to education that Title IX is designed to protect.
+These types of misconduct include: (1) any instance of quid pro quo harassment by an Academy employee; (2) any conduct on the basis of sex that in the view of a reasonable person is so severe and pervasive and objectively offensive that it effectively denies a person equal access to an Academy education program or activity; and (3) any instance of sexual assault, dating violence, domestic violence, or stalking, as those terms are defined below (sex discrimination and sexual harassment are collectively "Title IX Prohibited Conduct").